 Considering that some of your candidates may have heard about your position through a current employee, your communication with all candidates could have positive (or negative) impact on your company culture as well!
 It’s more challenging, but making a more transparent and open approach to hiring—and not hiring—results in better relationships with candidates, and may attract them back in the future.

 For WorkBright Users

-If you’re not a current WorkBright user and are interested in learning more about getting rid of new hire paperwork in your office, request a free trial here.
+If you’re not a current WorkBright user and are interested in learning more about getting rid of new hire paperwork in your office, request a free demo here.